-Was fun to spend time talking social strategy with the cool folks over at NASDAQ last week!
+Was fun to spend time talking social strategy and analytics with the cool folks over at NASDAQ last week!
 Thanks to Josh Machiz and Brad Smith for making it possible and for being awesome and gracious hosts.
-Watch the video above or click here to see my bowtie in action!
+Watch the videos above or click here to see my bowtie in action!

 I was honored to be one of the first 10 guests on the new Social Media podcast, “The Social Toolkit” from the makers of Social Fresh Conference.
 It was a lot of fun to record with Jason Keath and Jason Yarborough.
 Check it out on iTunes if you want to here me ramble someone coherently about content marketing, tools and process, and even my love of baseball caps.
 (Psst, I’m episode 9!)